Building software to accurately reflect the work “place”

 - Actors : the managers, employees, partners and customers that produce work;

-- Interactions : the events in which we sell and purchase products, ideas and services;
+- Interactions : the events in which we sell and The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. products, ideas and services;

 - Outcomes: the generated revenue steam